 This page shows you how to use an inline Google APIs Explorer template to update a Cloud Dataproc cluster to change the number of workers in a cluster.
 You can learn how to do the same task using the Google Cloud Platform Console in Quickstart Using the Console or using the command line in Quickstart using the gcloud command-line tool.

 Before you beginThis quickstart assumes you have already created a Cloud Dataproc cluster.
-You can use the APIs Explorer, the Google Cloud Platform Console, or the GCP SDK gcloud command-line tool to create a cluster.
+You can use the APIs Explorer, the Google Cloud Platform Console, or the Cloud SDK gcloud command-line tool to create a cluster.

 Update a cluster